Desbeers/Chord-Provider/README.md

 ### iPadOS

+- In my option, an iPad is consuming device, not ment for editing a file.
 - It is not tested on a real device.

 ### visionOS

 - Currently `DocumentGroup` is partly broken.
 Resizing the window does not really work and closing the PDF quickview will close the whole document.
 (Xcode 15.4).
-- It is the future; however, not yet.
+- It is the future; however, not yet and the only reason I keep the `iOS` target alive....
 - It is not tested on a real device.

 ### Limitations